12meann/webpack-boilerplate/README.md

 2. Includes image loader and compress it.
 3. Supports ES6 syntax.
 4. Parse CSS and add vendor prefixes to CSS rules.
-5. Minify HTML, CSS, JS on production
+5. Minify HTML, CSS, JS on production.
+6. Bootstrap as the CSS Framework

 To use this repo: